PACS1: Prognosis and treatment

 In combination, these traits affect walking, talking, feeding, and learning skills.
 No impact on life expectancy has been found.
 As with many developmental disabilities, there is no "cure".

 In order to improve quality of life and enhance life skills of affected individuals, care givers have found a number of tools and strategies.
-It is important to note that all of these may not be applicable to a particular individual, and reported effectiveness has varied.
+All of these may not be applicable to a particular individual, and reported effectiveness has varied.
 It is recommended to consult with a physician prior to initiating any form of treatment.